Skip to content

 The `User` Model

-• A note can have many images.
+• An article can have many images.

 • The ownerId field is a foreign key that references the id field of the User model.